 6.6.1.7.1.
 Fuel tank depressurisation before refuelling

-The manufacturer shall ensure that the refuelling operation cannot be initiated before the sealed fuel tank system is fully depressurised to reach a pressure less than 2.5 kPa above ambient pressure in normal vehicle operation and use.
+The manufacturer shall ensure that the refuelling operation cannot be initiated before the sealed fuel tank system is fully depressurised to a pressure less than 2.5 kPa above ambient pressure in normal vehicle operation and use.
 At the request of the responsible authority, the manufacturer shall provide detailed information or demonstrate proof of operation (e.g. by means of pressure sensor on the vehicle).
-Any other technical solution may be allowed provided that a safe refuelling operation is ensured and that no excessive emissions are released to the atmosphere before the refuelling device is connected to the vehicle according to the test procedure 5.4.1.5. in Annex 1 of this UN GTR.
+Any other technical solution may be allowed provided that a safe refuelling operation is ensured and that no excessive emissions are released to the atmosphere before the refuelling device is connected to the vehicle.

 6.6.1.7.2.
 Within 15 minutes after the ambient temperature has reached 35 °C, the tank relief valve shall be opened to load the canister.
 This loading procedure may be executed either inside or outside an enclosure.
 The canister loaded according to this paragraph shall be disconnected and shall be kept in the soak area.
 A dummy canister shall be installed to the vehicle when undertaking the procedure specified in paragraphs 6.6.1.8. to 6.6.1.12. inclusive of this annex.